Assistant Coach - Defensive Coordinator/Linebackers

 Assistant Coach - Wide Receivers

-Chris Batti begins his first season on the Fordham staff in 2018 where he will be responsible for the Rams' wide receivers.
+Chris Batti begins his second season on the Fordham staff in 2019 where he will be responsible for the Rams' wide receivers.

 The Crimson's rushing attack ranked in the top half of the Ivy League in 2017 and was led by first team all-league selection Charlie Booker III, who rushed for 81.4 yards per game, third in the conference.